rohan-3496/cv/index.md

 ## Introduction

-Hello, I am a recent graduate from IIT Bombay looking for quantitative opportunities in finance.
+Hello, I am a recent graduate from IIT Bombay.
 I have worked in machine learning, modelling and prediction during my projects and internships.
 I am currently working with MasterCard Advisors as an Associate Analyst.

 ## Education